kevinsqi/save_tabbed_images/README.md

 High priority:

+* When you fill in a subdirectory, make "enter" submit the form
 * Handle invalid path characters (e.g. windows \ / : * ? " < > |), gsub with ''?
   * Test on linux
 * Button to close SUCCESSFULLY downloaded tabs immediately after downloading